 [The following information is taken from DAI]

-Until recently, just seven percent of households in Cambodia’s six main provinces had access to piped water as their main drinking source.
+Historically, just seven percent of households in Cambodia’s six main provinces had access to piped water as their main drinking source.

 What has been done?
 Since October 2008, the USAID Cambodia MSME Project has provided smart subsidies to 17 local commercial providers of piped water, in rebates for infrastructure investments.
 The water companies receive these rebates only after households have safe, running, drinking water that meets government standards.
 MSME has also assisted these companies to coordinate better with other actors in the water value chain.